mia-platform/documentation/docs/fast_data/connectors/debezium_cdc.md

   ```

 :::warning
 If the command returns error this could be due to the presence of tables with the same name inside the ASNCDC schema.
-We suggest to clean the schema and then rerun the command.
+We suggest to verify that the schema of tables to be created corresponds to the one the script should create.
 :::

   9. Enable the Debezium UDF that adds tables to capture mode and removes tables from capture mode: